 If you have the manual dexterity needed for flossing but find that your gums don’t react well, a sensitive floss may be what you need.

 Many dental flosses are made of nylon, but some are made of silk or bamboo or even other plant fibers.
 And coatings may contain bee products, flavor additives, or other substances that may cause allergic reactions in some.
-If you suspect this is happening to you, talk to your dentist or doctor about the possibility of an allergic reaction.
+If you suspect this is happening to you, talk to your dentist in Sarasota or doctor about the possibility of an allergic reaction.

-You can also try switching to an uncoated floss or using interdental brushes for a couple of months to see if that helps.
+You can also try switching to uncoated floss or using interdental brushes for a couple of months to see if that helps.